auth0/nextjs-auth0/EXAMPLES.md

 - [Access an External API from the front end](#access-an-external-api-from-the-front-end)
 - [Create your own instance of the SDK](#create-your-own-instance-of-the-sdk)

-All examples cab be seen running in the [Kitchen Sink example app](./examples/kitchen-sink-example)
+All examples can be seen running in the [Kitchen Sink example app](./examples/kitchen-sink-example)

 ## Basic Setup